Sgùrr a' Bhealaich Dheirg: Climbing

 As mentioned, the steepness of the southern slopes deter direct ascents of the mountain.
 It is possible to tackle the mountain from a starting point two kilometres west of the Cluanie Inn, going through the forest and ascending by a subsidiary ridge called Meall a’ Charra which joins the eastern ridge at the col with Aonach Meadhoin.
 The majority of visitors to the summit arrive along either the east or west ridges from the adjoining “Brothers” Munros.
 This traverse of all three mountains starts either at the Cluanie Inn to the east of the group, or from a parking place in Glen Shiel at grid reference to the west.
 The starting and finishing point of this walk is several kilometres apart.

-The Summit of Sgùrr a' Bhealaich Dheirg can come as a surprise to the walker with the highest point situated off the main summit plateau, 80 metres along the narrow north east ridge with a strange dry stone wall leading to it.
-It is an easy scramble to reach the well built summit cairn which commands good views of the mountainous country to the north.
+The highest point of Sgùrr a' Bhealaich Dheirg is situated off the main summit plateau, 80 metres along the narrow north east ridge, and features a dry stone wall leading toward it.
+The summit cairn is accessible via an easy scramble and commands views of the surrounding mountainous terrain to the north.